What is BOPIS (Buy Online, Pickup in Store) in Retail?

-By now, you may have probably noticed other retailers offer a buy online pickup in store (BOPIS) service.
-While this may seem like a simple feature to add as a checkout option, it’s beneficial to understand exactly what it is and how convenient it can make shopping for your customers.
+By now, you’ve probably noticed many retailers offer a buy online pickup in-store (BOPIS) service.
+If you’re a retailer who is considering implementing this feature as a checkout option or a customer looking to take advantage of this offering, it’s beneficial to understand exactly what BOPIS is, how it works, and how it can make shopping easier and more convenient.

 Buy Online Pickup In-Store, Explained

-There are a few different ways that BOPIS works in real-world scenarios.
-The first scenario is when an item is actually in stock at the store and the customer wants to pick their order up.
-In this situation, a store associate receives the order, goes out to the shelf and grabs it, then prepares the order so that it can be picked up.
-Many stores are offering this service within an hour.
-The second scenario is when an item is not in stock at a local store, but a customer still chooses to have the item shipped to that store.
-In this second scenario, the customer may have to wait a few days until their order is ready for pickup.
+If an item is in stock at a local store and a customer wants to pick up their order at that store, a store associate will receive the order, retrieve the item or items, then prepare the order for pickup.
+Stores are typically able to process order fulfillment in 1-3 hours.
+If an item is not in stock at the local store, the customer can choose to have their item/items shipped to that store, though that customer may have to wait a few days until their order is ready for pickup.

-Customers want a shopping experience that is as convenient and frictionless as possible.
-Online retailers like Amazon accomplish this through a variety of methods; one of the most significant ones is by offering expedited free shipping methods.
-In other words, online shoppers are looking for a shopping experience that offers as close to instant gratification as possible, with as little hassle as possible.
+One of the most important benefits of offering BOPIS is same-day order fulfillment.
+Because customers are looking for convenience and speed in their online shopping experiences, they want a shopping experience that is as convenient and frictionless as possible.
+In other words, online shoppers are looking for a shopping experience that offers as close to instant gratification as possible.
+BOPIS does just that.

-First, understand that last mile shipping costs represent a significant expense for retailers.
-What this means is getting the package to a distribution center costs far less than getting that same item from a distribution center to a residential address.
-However, last mile shipping costs could be avoided if items were shipped directly to a store for pickup.
+First, understand that last-mile shipping costs represent a significant expense for retailers.
+What this means is getting items to a fulfillment center costs far less than getting that same item from a fulfillment center to a residential address.
+However, last-mile shipping costs could be significantly reduced or avoided altogether if items were shipped directly to a store for pickup.
 Put another way, in-store pickup options allow brick-and-mortar retailers to offer a fast, free competitive shopping option without hurting their bottom line.

 There’s a second key advantage for retailers that offer BOPIS shipping options.
-BOPIS by its very nature brings the customer into the store itself.
-While the name of the game with BOPIS is enhanced convenience, it also increases foot traffic within the store itself.
-This is a big boon to brick-and-mortar retailers that have been struggling for years to find effective methods to increase the number of customers that are walking through their aisles.
+BOPIS, by its very nature, brings the customer into a physical store.
+While the name of the game for BOPIS is greater convenience, it also significantly increases foot traffic within the store itself.
+This is a big boon to brick-and-mortar retailers who are looking to find effective methods for increasing the number of customers that are walking (and shopping) their aisles.